zjb1001/Prompt_design/design/process_track_in_linux.md

 ## Introduction

 Linux provides a robust process management system that allows users to track and manage processes effectively.
-This document focuses on designing a test process to track the finite status of processes in Linux, making the process tracking more clear and detailed.
+This document focuses on designing a test process to track the status changes of processes in Linux, making the process tracking more clear and practical.

 ## Process Management Mechanism